longhorn/website/content/docs/1.4.3/advanced-resources/support-bundle.md

 With the support bundle, you can simulate a mocked Kubernetes cluster that is interactable with the `kubectl` command.
 See [simulator command](https://github.com/rancher/support-bundle-kit#simulator-command) for more details.

+## Limitations

+Longhorn currently does not support concurrent generation of multiple support bundles.
+We recommend waiting until the completion of the ongoing support bundle before initiating a new one.
+If a new support bundle is created while another one is still in progress, Longhorn will overwrite the older support bundle.

 ## History
 [Original Feature Request](https://github.com/longhorn/longhorn/issues/2759)